Annual Event Awards

 Perpetual trophies for all UTSNZ sporting competitions are awarded to the winning teams of each National Tertiary Championship event.
 Perpetual trophies are awarded at the event prize giving straight after the last game/round has been completed.

-Championship Medals are awarded at all UTSNZ national sporting events and championships to individual athletes and/or individual athletes within winning teams.
+Championship Medals are awarded at all UTSNZ national sporting events and championships to individual athletes and/or teams placing in the top three.

 UTSNZ Tournament Teams